-Some types of oats will last much longer than others though.
-Steel-cut oats (which are oat grains that have been chopped up) contain a lot of natural oils.
+Some types of oats will last much longer than others, though.
+Steel-cut oats (which are oat grains that have been chopped up) contain many natural oils.
 These oils are very sensitive and will eventually start to go rancid, especially in the presence of oxygen or heat.

 By contrast, rolled oats and instant oats are steamed and then flattened.
 This processing helps stabilize the oils, so these types of oats will last the longest.
-Oat flour is very finely ground and has more surface area, so it will last slightly less.
+Oat flour is very finely ground and has more surface area so that it will last slightly less.

-Oat bran is the outer husk of whole oat groats.
-Bran contains a lot of natural oils, so it will go bad in about just 3 months.
+Oat Bran is the outer husk of whole oat groats.
+Bran contains many natural oils, so it will go bad in about 3 months.
 It isn’t recommended to store oat bran long-term, even with oxygen absorbers.